MicrosoftDocs/learn/learn-pr/azure/build-flexible-bicep-templates-conditions-loops/includes/3-exercise-conditions.md

 ::: zone-end

-You're prompted to enter the values for `sqlServerAdministratorLogin` and `sqlServerAdministratorPassword` parameters when you execute the deployment.
+You're prompted to enter the values for `sqlServerAdministratorLogin` and `sqlServerAdministratorLoginPassword` parameters when you execute the deployment.

 > [!TIP]
 > When you enter the secure parameters, the values you choose must follow certain rules:
 >
 > - `sqlServerAdministratorLogin` must not be an easily guessable login name such as `admin` or `root`.
 It can contain only alphanumeric characters and must start with a letter.
-> - `sqlServerAdministratorPassword` must be at least eight characters long and include lowercase letters, uppercase letters, numbers, and symbols.
+> - `sqlServerAdministratorLoginPassword` must be at least eight characters long and include lowercase letters, uppercase letters, numbers, and symbols.
 For more information about password complexity, see the [SQL Azure password policy](/sql/relational-databases/security/password-policy#password-complexity).
 >
 > If the parameter values don't meet the requirements, Azure SQL won't deploy your logical server.
 >